ptrn2l2/docker-openssl/README.md

 Set-NetConnectionProfile -interfacealias "vEthernet (DockerNAT)" -NetworkCategory Private
 ~~~~

 and retry.
-If it fails see ["stevelasker" blog](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).
+If it fails see ["Configuring Docker for Windows Shared Drives / Volume Mounting with AD"](https://docs.microsoft.com/it-it/archive/blogs/stevelasker/configuring-docker-for-windows-volumes).
 If it fails try to solve the problem and retry.

 ## Self signed certificate example